azcender/puppet-r10k/README.md

   * librarian-puppet ( '$ sudo gem install librarian-puppet' )

 # Upgrades
-This environment uses Vagrant oscar plugin.
+This environment uses vagrant oscar plugin.
 Whenever oscar is updated, engineers will need to wipe out old VMs and settings before doing a 'vagrant up' with the new release:

     $ cd <repo>